Observable universe

-The observable universe is a spherical region of the universe consisting of all matter that can be observed from Earth; the electromagnetic radiation from these objects has had time to reach the Solar System and Earth since the beginning of the cosmological expansion.
-Assuming the universe is isotropic, the distance to the edge of the observable universe is the same in every direction.
-That is, the observable universe is a spherical region centered on the observer.
-Every location in the universe has its own observable universe, which may or may not overlap with the one centered on Earth.
+The observable universe is a spherical region of the universe consisting of all matter that can be observed from Earth; the electromagnetic radiation from these astronomical objects has had time to reach the Solar System and Earth since the beginning of the cosmological expansion.
+The radius of this region is about 14.26 gigaparsecs (46.5 billion light-years or 14.26 Gpc).

 The word observable in this sense does not refer to the capability of modern technology to detect light or other information from an object, or whether there is anything to be detected.
 It refers to the physical limit created by the speed of light itself.
-No signal can travel faster than light, hence there is a maximum distance, called the particle horizon, beyond which nothing can be detected, as the signals could not have reached the observer yet.
+No signal can travel faster than light and the universe has only existed for about 14 billion years.
+Objects which emit light but which exist too far away for that light to have reached Earth are beyond the particle horizon, outside the observable universe.
+Every location in the universe has its own observable universe, which may or may not overlap with the one centered on Earth.

 According to calculations, the current comoving distance to particles from which the cosmic microwave background radiation (CMBR) was emitted, which represents the radius of the visible universe, is about 14.0 billion parsecs (about 45.7 billion light-years).
 The comoving distance to the edge of the observable universe is about 14.3 billion parsecs (about 46.6 billion light-years), about 2% larger.
 The radius of the observable universe is therefore estimated to be about 46.5 billion light-years.
 Using the critical density and the diameter of the observable universe, the total mass of ordinary matter in the universe can be calculated to be about 1.5×10^53 kg.
 In November 2018, astronomers reported that extragalactic background light (EBL) amounted to 4×10^84 photons.

 As the universe's expansion is accelerating, all currently observable objects, outside the local supercluster, will eventually appear to freeze in time, while emitting progressively redder and fainter light.
 For instance, objects with the current redshift z from 5 to 10 will only be observable up to an age of 4–6 billion years.
 In addition, light emitted by objects currently situated beyond a certain comoving distance (currently about 19 Gpc) will never reach Earth.